33 Actually Cool Things to Do in Houston This Summer

-If you’re looking for local eats, both Urban Harvest’s legendary Saturday farmers market and the newly refreshed Houston Farmers Market are a really, really good place to start, but so is urban farm Finca Tres Robles, where you can drive through and get a “plow” produce basket plus pastured eggs, ground sausage and beef, raw honey, and a pint of ice cream (we’re sure you can fashion yourself a Chopped-inspired meal out of that, right?).
-Or try the Hope Farms market, which runs on Saturday mornings and boasts everything from rainbow beets and seasonal squash to locally made fresh egg pasta (it’s operating as a drive-thru and has an order ahead option, too).
-The Heights Mercantile Farmers Market, taking place on the 2nd and 4th Sundays each month right off Yale, also holds its own.
+If you’re looking for local eats, both Urban Harvest’s legendary Saturday farmers market and the newly refreshed Houston Farmers Market are great places to start, as is urban farm Finca Tres Robles, where you can collect fresh harvests directly from the fields.
+Hope Farms market, which runs on Saturday mornings, boasts everything from rainbow beets and seasonal squash to fresh egg pasta.
+The Heights Mercantile Farmers Market, taking place on the second and fourth Sundays each month right off Yale, similarly holds its own.

 This local jewel reopened to the public last fall with reservations available for free timed entry.
 Hit the art museum for one of the best collections in town, complete with new exhibitions and Insta-worthy standbys like the Dan Flavin installation and the spiritual Rothko Chapel (because we could all use a little zen right now), plus its charming, oak-shaded green space.
 Admission is free, but donations are more than welcome.

 One silver lining of the past year was the resurgence of drive-in movies.
 Check out pop-up Moonstruck (which rocks views of the Downtown skyline) over in EaDo and the OG Showboat Drive-In in Hockley.
 Or go for an updated al fresco experience at the super cool Rooftop Cinema Club in Uptown (where you won’t need your car, outside of getting yourself there).